-Engine Oil Pressure - Typical oil pressure for an engine at rated speed with SAE 10W30 or with SAE 15W40 is system and/or the cooling system.
+Engine Oil Pressure - Typical oil pressure for an engine at rated speed with SAE 10W30 or with SAE 15W40 is 240 to 480 kPa (35 to 70 psi).

+Engine Oil Temperature - This gauge indicates the engine oil temperature.
+An oil temperature that is higher than normal indicates a heat problem in the lubrication system and/or the cooling system.
 This problem can damage the cylinder heads, the cylinder liners, the pistons, and the crankshaft bearings.